Prajwalks1124/IPL-2025-Cricket-Analytics-Dashboard/README.md

 ### 🎯 Business Problem

-IPL generates large volumes of performance data — but in raw form, it’s hard to interpret.
-Coaches, fans, and analysts require tools to assess which players or teams are performing well across different dimensions.
+IPL 2025 data includes hundreds of stats on players and teams, but viewing it in spreadsheets makes it hard to spot trends or top performers.
+This project turns that raw data into a clear, visual Power BI dashboard that helps users quickly analyze batting and bowling performance, team impact, and season highlights.

 ---